meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ### 2. Set API KEY and SSL (HTTPS)

-Meilisearch is running in a DEVELOPMENT environment.
-You haven't set up an API KEY (anyone can read/write from your MeiliSearch) and you aren't using HTTPS yet, which makes this configuration unsafe to use in PRODUCTION.
+Meilisearch is running in a **development** environment.
+You haven't set up an API KEY (anyone can read/write from your MeiliSearch) and you aren't using HTTPS yet, which makes this configuration unsafe to use in **production**.
 To start the configuration process, connect via SSH to your new MeiliSearch Droplet and follow the instructions:

 ### 2.1.
 Run the configuration script